Florida Atlantic University Library: S.E. Wimberly Library

 The S.E.
 Wimberly Library is located on FAU's main campus and main library in Boca Raton.
 In 1963, the facility was constructed atop the abandoned structures of the Boca Raton Army Air Field, a United States Army Air Forces airfield used during World War II.

 The library is named in honor of Stanley E. Wimberly, who passed on November 1, 1974.
 Stanley Wimberly was a well-renowned figure at Florida Atlantic University.
 Wimberly began as the Dean of Social Sciences at FAU in 1964, before becoming the Dean of Academic Affairs in May 1967.

 Originally a five-story building, the library opened on September 14, 1964, not only housing the collection but also housing offices for staff.
 The library only occupied the three middle floors; the other two were home to the President, Dean of Academic Affairs, Colleges of Business and Education, as well as the Administrative Affairs offices.
-Throughout its history, the library has grown as the University's population has grown.
+Throughout its history, the library has grown as the university's population has grown.
 There were only 30 students in the first graduating class in 1965.
 The university officially became a four-year institution in 1984 when it admitted 257 freshmen as its charter freshman class.
 In the following year, the library underwent its first renovation.
 All non-library staff offices were removed from the library in 1985, as were the library staff's offices, which were relocated to a three-story, 86,268-square-foot addition to the library.
 The new wing was connected to the old building by a 60-by-80-foot atrium.
 This would later become the lobby.
-Construction of this new wing was completed in November of 1985, but it was not ready for students until July 1986.
+Construction of this new wing was completed in November 1985, but it was not ready for students until July 1986.
 At the same time, a sculpture was added outside the library called "Collective Memory" by Dick Cruser.
 This sculpture is made of stainless steel and can still be seen outside the library today.
 The library would not see any more renovations for another 20 years.
-In 2005, FAU’s enrollment was up to about 25,000 students, and it required the library to expand again to accommodate the increase.
+In 2005, FAU's enrollment was up to about 25,000 students, and it required the library to expand again to accommodate the increase.
 Another wing was added to the library called the Paul C. Wimbish Wing.
 An addition of 22,000 square feet was completed in the winter of 2007 at a cost of $5 million.

 This main library houses about 3.7 million items including print and online books, periodicals, government documents, maps, media, and other materials.
 In addition to those traditional formats, the library also provides access to over 500 databases.

 Additionally, the FAU Library offers a virtual library that includes access to over 80,000 texts, including journals, newspapers, and Government Documents.

 The Wimberly Library was designated a Federal Depository in 1963, as well as a State of Florida documents depository.
 The library receives most government publications either in print or electronically.
 Various other government resources, such as official websites and digital collections, can be accessed through the Government Documents webpages.